@Russ, very good. I think applying a

 decode('utf-8') should solve this problem.
 I really hadn't tried using special characters yet.

-Posts made by Gustavo Soares
+Best posts made by Gustavo Soares

 RE: Boot on Arch